What does the name Gypsy Nation mean, and why did you choose it as your stage name?

 You have been a professional tattoo artist since the 90s when you were working at Andromeda, on St. Mark’s Place in NYC.
 How long were you employed there and were your regular customers generally satisfied with your work?

 I actually learned to tattoo at 33 St. Mark's Place.
 I started working for Andromeda first, which if you remember was just piercing.
 Then Bob Zitrin from the tattoo studio next door came out one day and ask who wanted to sweep and mop the floor and the rest is history.
 I was there for about a year before going into the world with my newly learned craft.
 I was made to do fairly small tattoos at first so I never did any tattoos I couldn't handle.
 So I can say my customers were pretty satisfied with my work.
 You gotta remember it was illegal back then and we did tattoo the mob and cops for free sometimes, and I guess that was so we didn't get shut down.
 Then there was a committee for the legalization of tattoos which I was also on.
-In the end Giuliani made tattooing legal without any consideration to the art, its history or the already existing artists’ concerns, requests or points of view.
+In the end, Giuliani made tattooing legal without any consideration of the art, its history, or the already existing artists’ concerns, requests, or points of view.
 Which is why there are so many crappy artists in New York City now.
 They seem to outnumber the few really talented inkers!

 Where were you living before moving to New York City?
 What do you remember about the local scene where you lived previously?
 What career opportunities so to speak were you looking for when you relocated to NY?

 I was living in London before moving back to the States; I had been there for little over ten years.
-I lived all over the U.K. in that time; London, Gloucester, Wales, Somerset; and have lived there again since.
+I lived all over the U.K. in that time; London, Gloucester, Wales, and Somerset; and have lived there again since.
 My daughter still lives there with her mother today.
 The scene in cities in the U.K. was much the same as in any city except for some of the cultural differences.
 It was a lot of fun but people there are definitely not a people to be trifled with, especially the Scots!
 I have been a musician since I was a young lad.
 Already having had various degrees of success in Europe, I had at one point made friends with the drummer and founder of Spitfire America.
 We had decided on some collaborations during one of my visits.
 I returned to the States mainly with music in mind.

 How would you describe the music scene in London, going by the time you lived there?

 I have lived in the UK at some point during every decade since 1965.
-The UK has always had its own scene regardless as to what was going on with the rest of the world.
+The UK has always had its own scene regardless of what was going on with the rest of the world.
 That’s not to say that they are not caught up or up to date.
 It’s just a different vibe altogether, even with the musicians and their attitudes toward the music and work ethic.
-This of course is a slight generalization but even with my American band member lineup I notice the difference.
+This of course is a slight generalization but even with my American band member lineup, I notice the difference.
 The approach to playing out there seems to be more disciplined with a regimented practice regime whilst still remaining free and expressive.
-Here I have noticed that there seems to be less concern as we are often (not all of us) under the impression that we are already the greatest (as a nation); we know it all and our shit don't stink, which clearly does not adhere to good song structure.
+Here I have noticed that there seems to be less concern as we are often (not all of us) under the impression that we are already the greatest (as a nation); we know it all and our shit doesn't stink, which clearly does not adhere to good song structure.
 We should probably take more LSD or mushrooms as that always tends to give unwanted ego a good kick in the arse!
 You know I love all music with a penchant for the heavy stuff, but it must be said that I really appreciate Europe’s pop culture too because it envelopes so many different genres of its own, then subgenres and then sub subgenres and so on.
 That can only be a healthy thing!
 Here in the U.S. we are so corporate now.
 The industry is somewhat lost up its own ass, therefore churning out a lot of the same shit over and over again, just to stay within the so-called safe parameters.
 That shit trickles down to the bands.
-As we all know shit rolls down hill and the young musicians and bands start to play what they think is expected of them as opposed to playing and writing from the heart!
+As we all know shit rolls downhill and the young musicians and bands start to play what they think is expected of them as opposed to playing and writing from the heart!

 The birth of punk happened as much in the UK as in New York.
 Were you there to see the early bands?

 I wasn't really around for the early punk scene.
 Much of my younger life was fairly sheltered until I was about fourteen as I was a military brat.
 My father was in the Air Force so I spent a lot of my earlier life on military bases.
-Until my early teens most of the music I heard was from my father’s record collection.
+Until my early teens, most of the music I heard was from my father’s record collection.
 It was a mixture of all kinds of great music and most styles, but void of much punk except for Ian Dury & The Blockheads who I loved.
 My father has always been a very musically inclined person and I am grateful for that.
 I did get to support The Damned and UK Subs at different points in the early part of my career.
-But that and maybe my early interest in the Plasmatics was about all I knew until later in life.
+But that and maybe my early interest in Plasmatics was about all I knew until later in life.

 What was it like for you to discover punk after knowing just a few bands?
 Which bands did you learn about first?

-I was aware of punk from the get go!
+I was aware of punk from the get-go!
 I had heard of the Plasmatics at the age of thirteen.
 As my pa was in the service I was already in the U.K. where he was stationed when the Sex Pistols started their song and dance.
 It didn't exactly grab me the way rock had; it just sounded like a lot of noise to me until I was a bit older and got it!

 What can you tell the readers about Andromeda, which was next to the tattoo parlor where you worked?
 Was there any other location in the city where you tattooed?

 Andromeda was only a piercing studio, owned by Bianca and Nick.
 Almost Tattoos was run by Dr. Bob Zitrin, senior artist Tom Murphy who I know to be a big name now in the industry and Brian Martin of Mephiskapheles.
 They were as thorough as they could be in teaching me.
-I learned a lot about the industry from them and of course went on to learn from other folks.
+I learned a lot about the industry from them and of course, went on to learn from other folks.
 I always did good work from the start, as they taught me to work within my ability and never take on more than I could handle!
 We never took chances on people’s skin.
 At that time I stayed loyal to the studio that taught me but in later years I tattooed in other parts of the states and Europe, and a handful of studios in New York.
 This included Dozer's Island Tattoos in Staten Island and a booth shared by the late Mike Bekaty at Fineline Tattoos N.Y.C. with his son Mehai and Angelo.
-Those two studios are probably the most memorable since my beginning days at Saint Mark's place.
+Those two studios are probably the most memorable since my beginning days at Saint Mark's Place.

 How much valuable information about tattooing did you pick up from Tom Murphy and Brian Martin?